-Restorative Justice (RJ) is an approach toward discipline that focuses not on punishment for misdeeds, but has an accent on helping the persons involved to take responsibility for what they’ve done and then helping them fix any harm they have created.
-It is a radically different way of handling the mistakes that people make and requires a paradigm shift in a person’s and in an institution’s thinking.
+Restorative Justice is an approach towards discipline that focuses not on punishment for misdeeds but on helping those involved take responsibility for what they have done and helping them fix the harm that they have caused.
+It’s a radically different way of handling the mistakes that people make and requires a paradigm shift in every person’s thinking and the institution’s policies.

 Two programmatic examples of this approach are the 100% Respect Campaign and the New York City Department of Education’s (NYCDOE) Pilot School Project in RJ.

 Our initial foray into Social-Emotional Education occurred more than a decade ago.
 When Matthew was the Dean of Students at East Side Community High School in New York, NY, he developed this program.
 This campaign saw every adult and young person cooperatively develop behavioral guidelines for themselves and then work to hold each other accountable.
 Over a number of years suspensions fell dramatically and students and teachers improved their interpersonal dynamics and academic achievement.
 The school is now a beacon of excellence and increased social-emotional maturity.

 The key to this effort is the Defining Respect Activity (DRA).
 This takes place in Advisory Class and Faculty Meetings where all students and staff define what they feel respectful behavior should look like in three categories: Student to Student, Student to Staff, and Staff to Student.
 Once all ideas are compiled, Student RESPECT Reps (SRRs) and Staff RESPECT Advisors (SRAs) synthesize these into three sets of behavioral guidelines.
 At Town Hall Meetings, these guidelines are presented, clarified and ratified.